aromajoin/raspbian-http-devops/README.md

 ### 1. Download and install Raspbian OS image on Raspberry Pi by following [this official guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-### 2. Config SSH access - Only RaspberryPi Zero
+### 2. Config SSH Access

 - With RaspberryPi Zero, you might need to read the guides [here.](/ssh-to-raspberry-via-usb.md)
-- With RaspberryPi 3 Model, open up the boot partition and create a new file simply called `ssh` in the SD card.
+- With RaspberryPi 3 Model, open up the boot partition and create a new empty file simply called `ssh` in the SD card.
 By default SSH is disabled so this is required to enable it.
 - Check SSH via `pi@raspberry.local` with default password `raspberry`

 ### 3. Copy all scripts from local to RaspberryPi with SCP command